haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

 - Container Runtime Interface (CRI)
     - The container runtime is the software that is responsible for running containers
     - `Docker` is a one example
+- Kube-proxy
+    - This process runs to ensure communication between inside and outside of the node

 ## Control Plane Components